sparkfun/Qwiic_Template_Py/README.md

 The packaging system will include python files (```.py```) files by default.
 If the package includes non-python files, these are specified via the ```pacakge_data``` keyword argument, which takes a dictionary.

 The provided dictionary key values are a specific location, and the value is the data files to include in the package.
-The data filenames can be specific names, or incldue wildcards.
+The data filenames can be specific names, or include wildcards.

 An example of this is used in the qwiic_micro_oled package, which includes font data files, named using a ```.bin``` file extension.
-These data files are located in the ```./fonts``` subdirectory of the pacakge repository.
+These data files are located in the ```./fonts``` subdirectory of the package repository.
 ```python
 setuptools.setup(
      # ...